puppetlabs/puppet-specifications/language/expressions.md

 * Requires parentheses around the 0-n arguments
 * Accepts an optional lambda
 * May appear anywhere where an Expression can appear
-* A Prefix style call produces an R-Value

 Example: